mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `ethInvokeConstant`
-This SBT task invokes a method on a local copy of the blockchain.
+This task makes a call to a constant function, consulting only the local copy of the blockchain.
+It burns no Ether and returns the latest available result.
 It does not cost gas and runs more quikcly than running it via `ethInvokeTransaction`.
 Sample usage:
 ```sbtshell